 You can ignore the message and continue to the next menus.
-The Postman dashboard will load nomally.
-But I recommend to use the Postman native App instead because it will be the future of Postman development, which takes us to the next paragraph.
+The Postman dashboard will load normally.
+But I recommend to use the native App instead because it will be the future of Postman development, which takes us to the next paragraph.

-If you installed both Chrome Postman extension and Postman native app, then they will both appear on your computer.
+If you installed both the Chrome extension and the native app, then they will both appear on your computer.
 Click on this icon:

 The first thing you encounter in the Postman menu is the Launch window.
 There you find frequent tasks.